SilenceGitHub/PTS-ZD/README.md

 Simulink

 ### Instruction
-To run the simulation and visualize the results, please execute the **Main.slx** file in Simulink.
+To run the simulation and visualize the results, please open and execute the **Main.slx** file.

 ### Experiment videos